-An accurate and thorough diagnosis is important so that your gynecologic oncology team can develop the best treatment plan for you.
+An accurate and thorough diagnosis is important so that your City of Hope gynecologic oncology team can develop the best treatment plan for you.
 Your highly skilled team will use the most advanced and powerful diagnostic imaging technologies and laboratory techniques to plan your personalized treatment.

 Imaging studies give your gynecologic oncology team important information about changes that may be occurring in your reproductive organs.

 This procedure uses a computer connected to an X-ray machine to obtain detailed pictures of areas inside the body.
 A dye may be used to help visualize organs or tissues more clearly.

 PET scan uses a small amount of radioactive substance to look for evidence of cancer in the body.